Tuesday, October 8, 1968

 May 30 - Oct 18, 1968 • Songs recorded during this session appear on The Beatles (Mono)

-On this day (from 4pm to 8am), The Beatles continued working on “Long, Long, Long” (which recording started the day before) and recorded two new songs from John Lennon, “I’m So Tired” and “The Continuing Story Of Bungalow Bill“.
+On this day, from 4 pm to 8 am, The Beatles progressed with the work on “Long, Long, Long” and also recorded two new tracks by John Lennon, “I’m So Tired” and “The Continuing Story Of Bungalow Bill“.

-The Beatles then started working and completed “I’m So Tired” during that session.
-They recorded 14 takes, with John on lead vocals and rhythm guitar, George on rhythm guitar, Paul on bass and Ringo Starr on drums.
-As they were satisfied with Take 14, the overdubbing process started.
+The Beatles then began and finished “I’m So Tired” in that session, recording 14 takes of the basic track.
+John Lennon was on lead vocals and electric guitar, George Harrison on electric guitar, Paul McCartney on bass, and Ringo Starr on drums.

 OK, we’ll do it again.
 Try and leave those spaces, Paul, ’cause it’s all, at remix you’ll have to pull it all out.